 For more ideas have a look at 11 Ways to Travel for Free

 Liked this post?
 Pin Me! 🙂

-I hope you found these tips useful and enjoy traveling in Australia!
+I hope you found these tips useful and enjoy backpacking Australia!
 Let me know if you have any other useful money saving tips I can add!

 How much to budget for a month in Australia – Backpacker Banter